-Slade's body reacted violently to the experiment, it made him agressive and enraged, and he needed to remain sedated and bedridden through the birth of his second son Joseph Wilson.
-Only later would Slade discover that the experiment had worked and actually enhanced his strenght, speed, senses, stamina and reflexes beyond that of any ordinary man.
+Slade's body reacted violently to the experiment, it made him aggressive and enraged, and he needed to remain sedated and bedridden through the birth of his second son Joseph Wilson.
+Only later would Slade discover that the experiment had worked and actually enhanced his strength, speed, senses, stamina, intellect and reflexes beyond that of any ordinary man.
 With his duties in the army limited to that of desk work, Slade dedicated himself to professional hunting in order to fill the void he felt within himself as a fighter and he married Adeline Kane.
 However this life too was put on hold, when William Randolph Wintergreen, a lifelong friend, was sent on a suicide mission and was captured.
 When his superiors refused to help, Slade was forced to do the impossible; he put together a costume and went on an unauthorized solo mission to save his friend.
 In the end he saved Wintergreen, but was discharged from the army for disobeying orders.
 Slade decided this was for the best.
 Fed up with the army and its code of blind loyalty, Slade created the costumed persona of Deathstroke the Terminator, the greatest mercenary the world would ever know by using the knowledge he had acquired from his military training and under the tutelage of master martial artist Natas.

 Created by Marv Wolfman and George Perez, Deathstroke first appeared in The New Teen Titans (vol.1) #2.
 Deathstroke was originally known only as "The Terminator" but with the making of the popular Terminator movie franchise starring Arnold Schwarzenegger (four years later) the name was abandoned to avoid the possible confusion.

 Modern Age: New Earth